Two must-see documentaries featured at this year’s Israel Film Festival in Montreal

 The other documentary I watched is Aulcie by director Dani Menkin.
 The documentary tells the life of Aulcie Perry, a black man from New Jersey, who was drafted to play for Maccabi, the Israeli national basketball league, and became a much-beloved hero in Israel, taking the team to international championship status more than once.

 Mrs. G. and Aulcie each had incredible challenges to overcome, which I will not share not to spoil the film.

-What I loved about both of these films is the opportunity to peek into the lives of real people, living in Israel, addressing real challenges over many years.
+What I loved about both of these films is the opportunity to peek into the lives of real people living in Israel, addressing fundamental challenges over many years.